 The name of the saint will be your confirmation name.
 Adapting the saint’s name as part of your name is a reminder that just like that Saint, you are committed to being holy.
 They serve as your inspiration, emulating their love for God and His people.

-Not necessarily.
-It depends on what country you are in.
+Choosing a Confirmation Saint is optional.
+It still depends on what country you are in.
 Some countries adopted this practice and others don’t.

 How to choose your Confirmation Saint Name?

-Here is a step-by-step guide in choosing your confirmation saint for your confirmation name.
+Here is a step-by-step guide to choosing your confirmation saint for your confirmation name.

 Find your Saint